-You can configure multiple API Gateway environments that publish to a single API Store.
-It helps you distribute the API Gateway load to multiple nodes and also gives you some logical separation (e.g., production vs sandbox) between the APIs in the API Store.
-Once you publish an API through multiple Gateway environments, the APIs in the API Store will have different server hosts and ports.
+You can configure multiple API Gateway environments in WSO2 API Manager that publish to a single API Store when you require distributing the gateway load comes in.
+It helps you to distribute the API Gateway load to multiple nodes and also gives you some logical separation (e.g., production vs. sandbox) between the APIs in the API Store.
+When you publish an API through multiple Gateway environments, the APIs in the API Store will have different server hosts and ports.

 The steps below explain how to configure and publish to multiple Gateways.
-In this guide, we set up 3 API Manager instances in the same server.
+In this guide, we set up three (3) WSO2 API Manager (WSO2 API-M) instances in the same server.
 In a typical production environment, the Gateways will ideally be in separate servers.

 - Instance 2: Acts as a production Gateway node.

 - Instance 3: Acts as a sandbox Gateway node.